faultfactory/SBM_Monorepo/docs/vehicle_networks.md

 ![image](current_approach.png)

 Now if you're thinking this is a lot of diverse hardware, you're right and the OEMS hate it.
 Many of these controllers are provided by a supplier who uses their own selection of chip and hardware package and have their own power requirements.
 Because of this, the industry is looking towards a concept called Software Defined Vehicle.
-The specifics different based on who you ask but the concept is to reduce the cost of developing software for these systems by commonizing to a common computation system that is repeated in multiple places along the vehicle. <br><br>
+The specifics different based on who you ask but the concept is to reduce the cost of developing software for these systems by simplifying this to a common computation system that is repeated in multiple places along the vehicle.
+Those platforms would then be purchased in larger numbers and more easily supported both in development and warranty. <br><br>

 ![image](software_defined_vehicle.png)